ahmadjumaamohamad/Music-Player-Promotion/README.md

      - Then mimic an end-user perspective
 - Then, add conditionals for catches (Intermediate)
 - Then, add autoplay

+- What are the DIV Ratios (might need to do 2D Shapes first)

 ### What is a Browser (must know vocabulary)
 - Inside computer to drives, using a pathway
 - Into Internet using http & port-80 or https & port-443 (IP sockets)